katahiromz/DevilAnalyze/ReadMe64.txt

 software developer.
 You can use this software to analyze the user environment.

-If executed, a text file "DATA.TXT" will be generated as an analyzed result.
+If executed, a text file "DATA64.TXT" will be generated as an analyzed result.

-Platforms: Windows 98/Me/2000/XP/Vista/7/8.1/10
+Platforms: 64-bit Windows XP/Vista/7/8.1/10
 License: Public Domain

 Use this software freely at your own risk.